luphord/gaussian-analytics/README.md

 import('//unpkg.com/gaussian-analytics').then(m => window.gauss=m);
 ```

-Afterwards, the global variable `gauss` will contain the module and you can run call exported functions on it, e.g.
+Afterwards, the global variable `gauss` will contain the module and you can call exported functions on it, e.g.

 ```javascript
 gauss.eqBlackScholes(100, 100, 1.0, 0.2, 0.0, 0.02);